pdudotdev/hARP/README.md

    - Both the Initiator and Responder send confirmation pings after reading messages.
    - Upon receiving the confirmation, both hosts perform cleanup:
      - Remove the static ARP entries created in the ARP cache.
-     - Clear SSH logs to minimize traces of the communication.
      - Clear the terminal screen.

 ## 🔠 Character Mapping